Overview – Ethical Theories

 Ethics is the study of morality – i.e. right and wrong, good and bad.

-The syllabus looks at 3 ethical theories:
+The syllabus looks at 3 normative ethical theories:

 Each theory provides a framework intended to guide moral behaviour.
 We can apply these theories to ethical dilemmas such as ‘is it ok to steal?’